franekbu/MakaoGame/README.md

 ## Features
 * Macao gameplay in a console environment.
-* Multiplayer support (human and bots) - from 2 to 5 players.
+* Multiplayer support (human and bots) - from 2 to 6 players.
 * Implementation of basic card functions (2, 3, 4, Jack, Queen, King, Ace).
 * Game state management (suit/number requests, freezes, card drawing).
 * Automatic logging of data from each turn to CSV files.
 * Card deck dynamically replenished from played cards.
 * "Macao" and "After Macao" announcement system.
 * Scoreboard after the game ends.
+* Coloured warnings in terminal.

 ## Installation
 1.  **Cloning repository:**